Nightclub: Substance abuse

 A distinctive feature of a nightclub is also the fact that it can serve as a hub for substances like alcohol, which could affect third parties, creating a negative externality of consumption.
 The culture of nightclubs create a sense of consuming alcohol in larger quantities than usual.
-A study in São Paulo looking to identify causes of binge drinking found that environmental variables such as more number of dancefloors, higher level of noise, and ‘all you can drink’ services to be significantly linked to binge drinking.
-Furthermore, the culture created around nightclubs to indulge in ‘pre-drinking’ accentuates the amount of alcohol consumed, which leads to more problems in residential areas off nightclub premises (for example, a higher chance of participating in a fight).
+A study in São Paulo looking to identify causes of binge drinking found that environmental variables such as more number of dancefloors, higher level of noise, and 'all you can drink' services to be significantly linked to binge drinking.
+Furthermore, the culture created around nightclubs to indulge in 'pre-drinking' accentuates the amount of alcohol consumed, which leads to more problems in residential areas off nightclub premises (for example, a higher chance of participating in a fight).

 Moreover, young consumers of nightclubs who tend to binge drink are often found to be less safe during sexual encounters as a result of the alcohol, which could lead to the spread of STDs.

 A big issue that stems from alcohol and drug abuse in nightclubs is transportation.
 Private cars are the most prominent mode of transportation to and from nightclubs, and the use of drugs and alcohol in nightclubs are reported to increase the number of risky behaviors, such as driving under the influence or taking a lift from someone under the influence.
 A portion of driving customers, despite drinking less than non-driving customers, are still observed to have alcohol levels above the legal threshold after a night out at a nightclub.

 Photography

-At high end or exclusive nightclubs, professional photographers will take publicity photos of patrons, to use in advertising for the nightclub.
+In some nightclubs professional photographers will take publicity photos of patrons, to use in advertising for the nightclub.
 Digital SLR cameras and speedlight flash units are typically used.
 Concert photography and event photography are used to provide clubgoers with a memorable keepsake in addition to promo material used by clubs.
-Since several years, some nightclubs and in particular techno clubs pursue a strict no photo policy in order to protect the clubbing experience, and smartphone camera lenses of visitors are taped up with stickers when one enters the venue.
+Some nightclubs (and in particular techno clubs) pursue a strict no photo policy in order to protect the clubbing experience, and smartphone camera lenses of visitors are occasionally taped up with stickers when one enters the venue.

 Bouncer

 Most nightclubs employ teams of bouncers, who have the power to restrict entry to the club and remove people.
-Some bouncers use handheld metal detectors to prevent weapons being brought into clubs.
+Upon entry, some bouncers use handheld metal detectors to prevent weapons being brought into clubs or conduct a pat down for weapons.
 Bouncers often eject patrons for reasons such as possession of party drugs in the venue, physical altercations with other patrons, and behavior deemed to be inappropriate or troublesome.
 Bouncers only allow a certain number of people into a club at a time by counting heads in order to prevent stampedes, and fire code, or liquor licensing violations.
 They also enforce a club's dress code upon entry.
 Many clubs have balcony areas specifically for the security team to watch over the clubbers.